-“Now…” says NG, “I can read my name, read whatever is written on the page of a newspaper.
+“Now…” says GK, “I can read my name, read whatever is written on the page of a newspaper.
 I no longer feel lost.”
 The classroom she has just left to offer her testimony is a part of the school building that is not far from central Goré in the South of Chad.
 Inside the classroom, the instructor is scribing on the blackboard the basics of French orthography, putting the “accents” on vowels while waiting for the participants to finish writing to answer the questions.
 The participants raise their hands and snap their fingers showing their notebooks to the instructor.
 Their enthusiasm and sheer energy, considering the age group most of the learners belong to, indicate that any concern with age is not a barrier when it comes to pursuing education.

 Literacy classes constitute a core component of the extensive programme funded by the Federal Foreign Office of the Republic of Germany and implemented by RET International in Chad.
 They serve as an effective tool that enables refugees and host community members to consolidate the capacity to survive and navigate the social sphere.
 Fundamental education is what other components of operations across the country can hope to build on – including the DAFI Scholarship RET manages since 2012, supporting young people to continue their education in universities.

 RET International entered the beautiful yet fragile land of diverse cultures and communities that is the Republic of Chad back in 2005, in the wake of the Darfur crisis.
 RET’s programmes aimed at providing formal and nonformal education to youth in regions that accommodate several other NGOs and UN Agencies, achieved remarkable results.
 The peace-building programme funded by the German Foreign Office is implemented in the South of the country which accommodates refugees coming mainly from the Central African Republic.